 This is made all the better by the fact that respecting the EMH isn’t always easy because he’s arrogant, prickly, and smug more often than not.
 He is, however, also deeply lonely.
 His journey will brake your heart more than once.

-For more Star Trek fun, check out our guide to the Star Trek movies ranked.
-Or, stay up to date with the current crop of releases with our guides to Star Trek 4, Strange New Worlds season 2, Discovery season 5, and Picard season 3.
+That’s it for now on the best Star Trek characters.
+For more on the franchise check out our guide to the Star Trek movies ranked.
+Or, stay up to date with the current crop of releases with our guides to the Star Trek 4 release date, the Star Trek Discovery season 5 release date, and see our hopes for Star Trek Legacy before reading our interview with Anson Mount and Rebecca Romijn.